English

 A portico where pilgrims used to gather to venerate Saints Peter and Paul, the Tricilia is covered with hundreds of graffiti invocations to the apostles, some written in Greek and Latin, the Triclia offers a glimpse into the devotion and spiritual practices of early Christians.

-In 350 AD, the body of Saint Sebastian, a Christian martyr who was killed by arrows during the persecution of Diocletian, was buried in the catacombs.
-A basilica was built over his tomb in the early 4th century AD by Emperor Constantine, and the catacombs were renamed after him.
-The basilica contains several relics related to Saint Sebastian, such as the arrow that pierced him and a set of marble footprints attributed to Jesus.
+• 350 AD: Saint Sebastian, a Christian martyr killed during the persecution of Diocletian, was buried in the catacombs.
+Emperor Constantine built a basilica over his tomb, which contained relics like the arrow that pierced him and marble footprints believed to be those of Jesus.

-Frequently Asked Questions About the Catacombs of Saint Sebastian
+Can you visit the Catacombs of Saint Sebastian without a guide?

 What is the significance of the catacombs of Saint Sebastian?